crane-in-clear-sky/WorkWit/README.md

 - Visualization and monitoring for sub-agent orchestration;
 - More built-in skills / tools (spreadsheets, databases, BI, and more);
 - Multi-instance horizontal scaling (currently single-DB; DB persistence and hot-cache extension points are already reserved);
-- Frontend build tooling (currently zero-dependency vanilla JS).
+- Frontend build tooling (currently zero-de

 > 中文版 |